 How do you use Brex?

 Brex account holders are given access to a mobile app.
 There, they can take full advantage of a full financial stack of corporate cards and expense software.
-Through the app, you can view your card information and pay merchants online.
+You can view your card information and pay merchants online through the app.
 You can also check your balance and make ACH transfers free of charge.

 Additionally, the app supports check deposits.
 To deposit a check, all you have to do is take a photo of the check using your phone’s camera.
 You can also upload receipts and memos.